-Do you own or manage a service based business?
+Are you a service-based business owner?
 If so, then you probably already know just how vital your website is to the success of your business.
 Even if you don’t sell products, your website is your brand’s virtual storefront.
-It’s where potential clients go to learn about your business’ values, history, and services.
-A good website also provides proof of your brand’s expertise in the form of your portfolio and testimonials.
+It’s where potential clients go to learn about your brand and how it can help them solve their problems.
+A good website also builds authority, recognition and expertise for your brand.

-A website that fails to confirm your expertise and authority in your niche will fail to woo your ideal clients.
-As a solo web designer who primarily designs service based business websites, I am well acquainted with the ins and outs of an effective website within this niche.
-As I inform my clients, an effective website for a service based business needs the following 5 pages, apart from the homepage: About, Services, Portfolio, Contact, and Blog.
+A website that fails to impress your ideal clients is doing your brand a major disservice.
+As a solo web designer who primarily designs service based business websites, I’m well acquainted with the ins and outs of an effective website within this niche.
+At minimum, every service based business website needs the following 5 pages, apart from the homepage: About, Services, Portfolio, Contact, and Blog.
 Below, I’ll explain why each page is essential.

 All too often, the importance of the about page is overlooked.
-However, for a service based business website, this page is valuable real estate for touting your brand’s background, knowledge, and mission.
-This is especially true for personal brands and solo business owners such as myself.
+However, for a service based business website, this page is valuable real estate for sharing your brand’s background, expertise, and mission.
+This is especially true for personal brands and solo business owners such as coaches, consultants, and creatives.

 An effective about page should include each of the following:

 - A headshot, ideally taken by a professional photographer.

 - Your mission statement–share why you do what you do, not just what you do.

 - A brief description of your niche.
 Let your ideal clients know that your services are tailored exactly to their needs.